cs1302uga/cs1302-minesweeper-alpha/README.md

 n = 2111; p = 4.0000
 ```

 And there it is!
-We know have the number of digits for each number.
+We now have the number of digits for each number.
 This could
 be useful for determining a desired _width_ for a format string variable (of course,
 you would need to make the number an `int` before it's usable there).